awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 For more information, see [Using the Amazon ECS Command Line Interface](ECS_CLI.md)\.

-Use the ECS CLI if you have a Compose application and want to deploy it to ECS, or test local containers with containers running in ECS in the cloud\.
+Use the ECS CLI if you have a Compose application and want to deploy it to Amazon ECS, or test local containers with containers running in Amazon ECS in the cloud\.

 ## Docker Desktop integration with Amazon ECS<a name="developer-tools-dockercli"></a>